Ubaldo Fillol: Playing career

-At the age of 40, Fillol retired from football ending his career in Vélez Sarsfield in the last fixture of the 1990 Apertura championship, on 22 December 1990 at Estadio Monumental, with the visitor team beating local River Plate by 2–1.
-Fillol made an outstanding performance, even stopping a penalty shoot to forward Rubén da Silva.
-Fillol also held the record of 26 penalty stopped, the highest in Argentine football, sharing this record with Hugo Gatti.
+At the age of 40, Fillol retired from football ending his career in Vélez Sarsfield in the last match of the 1990 Apertura championship, a 2–1 win over River Plate at the Estadio Monumental on 22 December 1990.
+Fillol had an outstanding performance, even stopping a penalty from forward Rubén da Silva.
+Fillol also held the record of 26 penalties stopped, the highest in Argentine football, sharing this record with Hugo Gatti.

+Coaching career

-After his retirement, Fillol served as goalkeeping coach in the Argentina national team, before being Racing Club manager in 2003.
+After his retirement, Fillol served as goalkeeping coach for the Argentine national team until he became the head coach for Racing Club in 2003.
 After a short tenure as Racing manager, Fillol returned to his role as goalkeeping coach for Argentina, also working at the 2006 FIFA World Cup.
 Nevertheless, Fillol left his charge when José Pekerman resigned as Argentina manager.

-Fillol continued his career coaching goalkeepers in River Plate, but he resigned after a match v.
-San Lorenzo when Juan Pablo Carrizo refused to accept his gesture of support after a mistake that allowed rival team to score a goal.
+Fillol continued his career coaching goalkeepers at River Plate, but he resigned after a match against San Lorenzo in which Juan Pablo Carrizo refused to accept his gesture of support after a mistake that allowed the rival team to score a goal.
 Fillol alleged he felt "humillated" by Carrizo and showed his desire to continue in the club but only working with youth players, as he had done before.
 Finally, Fillol would return to River Plate in 2014, serving as director of club's goalkeepers section.